Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: SBLA Counts, and Incidence Rates

 For the simulations, we define the incidence rate as:

-where the wavelength interval is either $50 \: \AA$ or $60 \: \AA$ for $z=2$ and $z=3$, respectively, and the number of lines-of-sight is 4 million, minus the DLA sightlines (see Sect. \ref{sec:hydro spectra}).
-The results of this can be seen in Table \ref{tab:sblacounts sdss} for SDSS-like SBLAs and Table \ref{tab:sblacounts keck} for variable SBLA sizes, for all redshifts, alongside all the probabilities and SBLA counts mentioned in the main text.
+where the wavelength interval is either $50 \: \AA$ or $60 \: \AA$ for $z=2$ and $z=3$, respectively, the number of lines-of-sight is 4 million, minus the DLA sightlines (see Sect. \ref{sec:hydro spectra}), and $\lambda_{\laf}$ is the wavelength of the $\laf$ line, $1\,215.67 \:$\AA.
+The results of this can be seen in Table \ref{tab:sblacounts sdss in} for SDSS SBLAs and Table \ref{tab:sblacounts keck} for variable SBLA spectral sizes, for all redshifts, alongside all the probabilities and SBLA counts mentioned in the main text.

-Comparing the results from Tables \ref{tab:squad dndz} and \ref{tab:sblacounts sdss}, we can see that there is a clear difference between them.
-Observations have higher incidence rates for all cases, with a difference of up to two orders of magnitude (in the $z=2$ and $\flya < 0.05$ case).
-The differences are much less stark at $z=3$, with a maximum difference of 2 times between the simulation and the observations.
+Comparing the results from Tables \ref{tab:squad dndz} and \ref{tab:sblacounts sdss in}, we can see that there is a clear difference between them.
+At $z=2$, we find that the incidence rate of SBLAs is typically lower than what is expected from KODIAQ, but within the limits of the SQUAD estimates, showing that at this redshift we have a degree of confidence in the simulations.
+At $z=3$, though, the story is quite different: we find that the $dn/dz$ from simulations is generally twice or three times as higher than what is observed in data.

-This is a potential flag that there might be some issues in the generation of the spectra in the TNG50 simulation, as, for example, there could be difficulties in handling the transition between linear to non-linear structure formation at higher redshifts.
+This is a potential flag that there might be some issues in this generation of the spectra in the TNG50 simulation, as, for example, there could be difficulties in handling the transition between linear to non-linear structure formation at higher redshifts.
 On the other hand, although the SQUAD spectra have high signal-to-noise, there are still some noise effects -- strong absorption could be slightly over/underestimated and SBLAs could be put in the `wrong' $\flya$ bin, boosting the $dn/dz$ estimation of one bin and reducing the other.